Naming customs of Hispanic America: Chile

 In Chile people never replace their surnames by the spouse's ones at marriage.
 Spouse's name adoption is not socially practiced and the possibility of so doing is not even contemplated by the law.
-Although a woman may socially use the marital conjunction de, it is omitted in her legal name.
+Although a woman may socially use the marital conjunction de—a very rare practice nowadays, considered to be antiquated by many or even derogative—it is omitted in her legal name.
 For example, former first lady Marta Larraechea very often is called Marta Larraechea de Frei, but her full legal name remains Marta Larraechea Bolívar.
 As another example, Soledad Alvear is almost never called Soledad Alvear de Martínez; her full legal name is María Soledad Alvear Valenzuela.
-This social practice, though, has long ago begun to fall into disfavor and very few women would these days accept to be referred to in this manner.